Clozure/dpf/README.md

 # Picture Window
 Picture Window is a standalone OS X application written in Clozure CL.
-It has been available on the Mac App Store in the past, but is currently not on sale there.
+It is available for on the Mac App Store.
+The link is  https://itunes.apple.com/us/app/picture-window/id507262984?mt=12

 We initially called it Digital Picture Frame, which is where the `dpf` name comes from.

 ## Marketing Description